Carrot & Pumpkin Soup Recipe For Babies and Toddlers

 Storage instructions

 This is a great make ahead soup that is perfect for lunch or dinner.
-You can store in the fridge for up to 3 days in an airtight container, or if you wanted to freeze in the freezer, you can either freeze in the large airtight containers, store in small airtight containers or alternatively you can store in large silicone ice cube trays, this way you can pop them out as and when you need across 3 months.
+You can store in the fridge for up to 3 days in a freezer-safe container, or if you wanted to freeze in the freezer, you can either freeze in the large airtight containers, store in small airtight containers or alternatively you can store in large silicone ice cube trays, this way you can pop them out as and when you need across 3 months.
+Just make sure the soup has cooled to room temperature before transferring to your chosen storage container.

 The best way to defrost the soup, is to thaw in the fridge overnight, and then reheat on the hob in a saucepan for 10 minutes or so until piping hot, and then leave to cool.